Published on October 16th, 2013 | by Jasmin Ramsey2

 by Jasmin Ramsey

-“The Additional Protocol is a part of the endgame,” Araghchi told IPS.
+“The Additional Protocol is a part of the endgame,” said Araghchi, who is currently representing Tehran in the nuclear talks.
 “It’s on the table, but not for the time being, it’s a part of the final step,” he said.

 Asked whether he was expecting any breakthroughs today after an initial positive first day of the two-day talks scheduled here in Geneva, Araghchi said, “Any break through depends on the other side.”

-He also seemed to reiterate the “cautious optimism” that an EU official noted here yesterday after Iran presented its new proposal to the P5+1, the details of which remain under wraps.
+He also seemed to reiterate the “cautious optimism” that an EU official noted here yesterday after Iran presented its new proposal to the P5+1 (US, UK, France, Russia, China plus Germany)–the details of which remain private.

-“We made a very good, logical and balanced proposal yesterday,” said Araghchi, referring to the PowerPoint presentation that was presented yesterday morning by the official head of Iran’s nuclear negotiating team, Mohammad Javad Zarif, who is Iran’s Foreign Minister.
+“We made a very good, logical and balanced proposal yesterday,” said Araghchi, referring to the PowerPoint presentation that was presented yesterday morning by the chief of Iran’s nuclear negotiating team, Foreign Minister Javad Zarif.

-“We are looking forward this morning to hearing from [the P5+1] on their counter proposal, what their reaction is today and their evaluation of our proposal,” noted Araghchi.
+“We are looking forward this morning to hearing from [the P5+1] on their counter proposal, what their reaction is today and their evaluation of our proposal,” said Araghchi.

 “It’s to soon to talk about whether we have made any progress but maybe this afternoon when we’ve heard from them we can come to a conclusion if everything is going well,” he added.

-Araghchi also told IPS News that Iran is expecting to return to meet with the P5+1 in Geneva, but did not confirm when or whether the next round of talks would occur at the ministerial level.
+Araghchi also told LobeLog that Iran is expecting to return to Geneva to meet with the P5+1, but did not confirm when or whether the next round of talks would occur at the ministerial level.

 © 2007-2014 LobeLog.com